 Crochet ribbed beanie pattern

-The beanie is worked flat in rows using bulky weight yarn, then sewn together and finished at the top to create a classic ribbed look.
-With child and adult sizes included, it’s a great choice for everyday wear, gifting, or quick handmade projects.
+This crochet ribbed beanie pattern is a beginner-friendly hat worked flat in rows using bulky weight yarn, then sewn together to create a cozy ribbed beanie.
+With child and adult sizes, it’s a quick, classic hat pattern that’s great for everyday wear, gifts, or cold-weather crochet.

 Quick answer

-This crochet ribbed beanie pattern is a beginner-friendly hat worked flat in rows using bulky weight yarn.
-The pattern includes child and adult sizes and a classic ribbed design.
+This crochet ribbed beanie pattern is a beginner-friendly hat worked flat in rows using bulky weight yarn (#5), then sewn together and finished at the top to create a classic ribbed beanie.
+It includes child and adult sizes and can be finished with a yarn or faux fur pom pom.

 Why you’ll love this pattern